Orly

 September 14, 2019

-You land at Orly, the doors open onto that familiar wall of announcements in three languages, and somewhere in your bag is a printout that says "Orly 4" while every sign seems to point somewhere else.
-That's the first hurdle.
-The second is figuring out how you actually get from here to the castle.
+When you arrive at Orly, the doors lead into that usual wall displaying announcements in three languages, and among the things in your bag is a printed sheet stating "Orly 4," even though all the signs appear to indicate other destinations.
+That is the first difficulty; the second one is working out how you are actually to get from here to the castle.

 Quick Answer: The Best Way from Orly Airport to Disneyland Paris

-For most travellers, a private transfer or taxi (€€–€€€) is the fastest and least stressful way to cover the 45–50 km between Orly and the resort, taking 40 minutes to just over an hour depending on traffic on the A86 and A4.
-The Magical Shuttle bus (€€) is the cheapest dedicated option, and the metro-plus-RER combo (€) is the budget backup for solo travellers without much luggage.
+For the majority of travellers, a private transfer or taxi (€€–€€€) is the quickest and least stressful method of travelling the 45 to 50 km from Orly to the resort, the journey taking between 40 minutes and just over an hour depending on traffic on the A86 and A4.
+The Magical Shuttle bus (€€) is the cheapest dedicated service, while the metro-plus-RER combination (€) serves as a budget alternative for single travellers who have only a small amount of luggage.

 DistanceFastest optionCheapest optionMost comfortable